niartenyaw/ethical-banking/README.md

 - "First to endorse and [one of three US banks](https://www.unepfi.org/banking/bankingprinciples/signatories/) to sign the [UN Principles for Responsible Banking](https://www.unepfi.org/banking/bankingprinciples/)"
 - "Committed to aligning all of our business practices with the [Paris Climate Accords](https://en.wikipedia.org/wiki/Paris_Agreement)"
 - "Committed to measuring and reporting [Scope 3 emissions](Committed to aligning all of our business practices with the Paris Climate Accords)"

-Account options:
-Give-back checking/savings acct: bank donates amount equal to half the interest earned to participating org
+- Account option: "Give-back checking/savings acct", bank donates amount equal to half the interest earned to participating org of your choice

+Investment:

+- [100% Fossil Fuel Free Portfolio](https://www.amalgamatedbank.com/fossil-fuel-free-portfolio) contains mutual funds and ETFs

 #### Issuer